nodejs/node-addon-examples/napi-asyncworker-example/node-addon-api/README.md

-# N-API AsyncWorker Example
+# Node-API AsyncWorker Example

-This is an example project showing how to use the Node.js N-API AsyncWorker class
+This is an example project showing how to use the Node.js Node-API AsyncWorker class

-A tutorial describing this project can be found at the [N-API Resource](https://napi.inspiredware.com/special-topics/asyncworker.html).
+A tutorial describing this project can be found at the [Node-API Resource](https://napi.inspiredware.com/special-topics/asyncworker.html).

 To build and run this program on your system, clone it to your computer and run these two commands inside your clone: